Joram3000/Eventplatform-front-/README.md

 ### What was the biggest challenge?
 Merging without colissions, working simultaniously is a bigger challenge than working alone on a project.

-Also the payment system is quite challenging, we are using Stripe for this.
-We hope to implement it correctly soon.